LesleyLai/blog/contents/blog/cpp_lambda/en.md

 A function that store an environment is called a [*Closure*](https://en.wikipedia.org/wiki/Closure_(computer_programming)); almost all modern programming languages support closures.
 However, in all languages that I know except C++, the capture list is implicit.
 In those languages, a closure captures all the bindings from the current environment.

-We can mimic the behaviors in those languages by capturing everything by reference (`[&]`).
-However, default capture is a poor idea in C++; it leads to potential dangling problems if the lambda lives longer than the captured object.
+We can mimic the behaviors in those languages by capturing everything by reference (`[&]`), and it captures all the variables in the environment that are used in the lambda.
+However, default capture can be dangerous in C++; it leads to potential dangling problems if the lambda lives longer than the captured object.
 For example, we can pass a callback to asynchronous functions:

 ```cpp
 auto greeter() {